akorzan/simple-ssl/README.md

     Copyright (C) 2016  Anthony Korzan

-        This program is free software, modifying/distributing this program is only permitted for educational use only.
+        This program is free software under the conditions the author, Anthony Korzan, is credited in source.